jurajsic/DQBDD/README.md

 # DQBDD

-DQBDD is a dependency quantifier boolean formula (DQBF) solver that uses binary decision diagrams (BDDs) as an underlying representation of formulas.
-It is written in C++ and it reads DQBFs encoded in [DQDIMACS](https://doi.org/10.29007/1s5k) format and checks for their satisfiability using quantifier elimination.
+DQBDD is a dependency quantifier Boolean formula (DQBF) solver that uses binary decision diagrams (BDDs) as an underlying representation of formulas.
+It is written in C++ and it reads DQBFs encoded in [DQDIMACS](https://doi.org/10.29007/1s5k) format for which it checks their satisfiability using quantifier elimination.

 ## Installation